sensu-plugins/sensu-extensions-influxdb2/README.md

-__NOTE:__ runnig `sensu-install -e sensu-extensions-influxdb` will __NOT__ install this extension as that namespase was already taken.
-Before reporting any issues here make sure you are using this version of the extension. (_hint:_ check the version number on the logs)
+__NOTE:__ running `sensu-install -e sensu-extensions-influxdb` will __NOT__ install this extension, as a project of the same already exists on Rubygems.org.
+Before reporting any issues here, make sure you are using this version of the extension. (_hint:_ check the version number on the logs)

 # Requirements